 Applying for college can be intimidating, especially if it’s your first time.
 But don’t let that stop you from getting the education you need to start the career of your dreams.
-Our team of admission specialists are here to help walk you through every step of the admissions process.
+Our team of admissions and career planning specialists are here to help walk you through every step of the admissions process.

-Standard admission is for students who have graduated from high school or another educational institute within the pass year, and who are applying to our standard diploma or certificate programs.
+Standard admission is for students who have graduated from high school or another educational institute within the past one (1) year.

 Students must meet ONE of the following criteria:

 - an Alberta high school diploma, verified by transcript